spraharsh/PyMBAR.jl/README.md

 ## Usage

 Below, find a practical example illustrating how to utilize PyMBAR.jl.
-Note that all functionalities available in [pymbar](https://pymbar.readthedocs.io/en/master/) are accessible in a similar manner when using this Julia wrapper.
+Note that all functionality available in [pymbar](https://pymbar.readthedocs.io/en/master/) is accessible in a similar manner.

 ### Example